 So while the proximity of Africa’s finest wild beasts adds a certain frisson of excitement to the walk, don’t choose it in the hope of seeing animals.
 Because it’s an awful long way to come just to see some desiccated elephant dung.

 LEMOSHO OR SHIRA PLATEAU – WHICH ONE’S BEST?

-And although the walk up to the plateau on the Lemosho Route is an exhausting one, the benefits of trekking rather than driving up may manifest themselves later on as you saunter up Kibo with scarcely a headache, while littering the trail around you are the weeping, retching bodies of the AMS-sufferers who took the car up to the Shira Plateau.
+But it’s not just the experience you miss; you also miss out, perhaps, on some useful acclimatisation.
+So while the walk up to the plateau on the Lemosho Route may be an exhausting one, it’s worth it.
+Even if the benefits of trekking rather than driving up may become apparent only later on, as you saunter up Kibo with scarcely a headache, while littering the trail around you are the weeping, retching AMS-sufferers who took the car up to the Shira Plateau.

 WHICH ROUTE AM I ON?

 Another way to check is to see where your first night’s accommodation will be.
-If it’s the Big Tree Campsite – or Mti Mkubwa in the local language – where you’ll be staying, then it’s actually the Lemosho Route that you’ll be following, regardless of what your trekking agency calls it.
+If it’s the Big Tree Campsite – or Mti Mkubwa in the local language – where you’ll be staying, then it’s actually the Lemosho Route that you’ll be on.